BluBloos/Pokemon-Demo/README.md

 $ win32_PokemonDemo.exe
 ```
 Note that for reliable operation the data files for the game must be located at "../Data/Data".
 This location is relative to the game executable.

+## Features and Controls
+The game compiles as a dll allowing the platform layer to dynamically load the game.
+This allows for hot reloading of the game code (recompiling the game while it is running).
+This feature goes in hand with live loop recording, which is recording the state of the game and inputs so as to loop the game over a sequence of playback.
+To start recording the game, press L, to stop recording and enter playback, press L again.
+Finally, pressing L again will stop the looping and return control to the player.

+### Other Controls
+W, A, S, D to control the player.
+Z to interact with things (this button can be thought of as equivalent to the A button in most video games).
+Press F to toggle fullscreen mode.